linode/docs/docs/platform/prepaid-billing-and-payments-legacy.md

 Bandwidth Overages
 ------------------

-If you exceed your monthly bandwidth quota, your account will be billed for \$0.10/GB at the end of the current month.
-If you will be routinely exceeding your bandwidth quota, you may wish to purchase extra bandwidth at the rate of \$0.10/GB from the **Extras** tab in the Linode Manager.
+If you exceed your monthly bandwidth quota, your account will be billed for \$0.02/GB at the end of the current month.

 Accessing Billing History
 -------------------------